gidavies/WebAppDevOpsLab/README.md

 The ability to treat infrastructure (machines, networks, configuration) in the same way as code brings many benefits, but in particular allows you to create infrastructure on demand and include that in your DevOps pipeline.

 Azure Resource Manager (ARM) templates are the native approach and this lab adds using ARM into the flow.
+The example here will allow you to create an environment in Azure on demand as part of the flow.

 This lab will create a new test environment in Azure without needing to manually create it (via the Portal or the  Command line etc.).